LLNL/CallFlow/docs/getting_started.rst

 Install callflow python package
 -------------------------------
-To install callflow python package, run the following command using pip.
+To install callflow python package, run the following command using `setup.py`.

 .. code-block:: console

-   $ pip install .
+   $ python3 setup.py install

 To install in the dev mode,